-- 16.2.1 The validity period for assistance will be for a maximum period of 36 months.
+16.2.1 The validity period for assistance will be for a maximum period of 36 months as described in point 12.1.2 above.
+Households, in terms of the audit and review process shall be subjected to scrutiny to determine any changes in status.

-Households, in terms of the audit and review process shall be subjected to scrutiny to determine any changes in status. - 16.2.2 All the pensioners and disabled applicants will be carried over to the next financial year, hence no re-registration shall be conducted to them.
-Only unemployed, employed earning less than the two-state pension grant income (i.e. threshold) and the child headed families re-registration shall be conducted, as their economical and living status is subjected to change from time to time. - 16.2.3 Households shall re-apply as indicated in paragraph 16.2.2 above, but this shall be determined by the municipality from time to time.
+- 16.2.2 All the pensioners and disabled applicants will be carried over to the next financial year, hence no re-registration shall be conducted to them.
+Only unemployed, employed earning less than the two state pension grant income (i.e. threshold) and the child headed families re-registration shall be conducted, as their economical and living status is subjected to change from time to time. - 16.2.3 Households shall re-apply as indicated in paragraph 16.2.2 above, but this shall be determined by the municipality from time to time.